ZJU-Automated-Reasoning-Group/arlib/docs/interpolant.md

 - Approximating the image computation
 - ...?

 The computation of Craig interpolants is a challenging problem, and various algorithms and techniques have been developed to compute them efficiently.

+## Interpolant Generation in Arlib

+## References